thedemonbaca/Smaller-Projects/README.md

 F. "Trying to pick out a laptop" has some data visualizations.

-G. "Stats Review for Job Interview" uses Python
+G. "Stats Review for Job Interview" uses IPython Notebook